 The way people experience travel has changed!

 Information and communication technologies (ICTs) have had a major impact on how people experience travel.
-One of the most extensive transformations have been promoted by the increase of information and communication technologies in everyday life and travel.
+One of the most extensive transformations has been promoted by the increase of information and communication technologies in everyday life and travel.

 That’s why tourism research and management have been increasingly interested in exploring the role of ICTs, which became a major driver for change and so a central instrument for innovation.